 The straight sinus is short and formed by caudal continuation of the great cerebral vein.
 This vein, in turn, is formed by the merging of the vein of the corpus callosum and the internal cerebral veins.

 The left and right transverse sinuses run in the transverse canal to meet at the midline in the occipital bone.
 At this location, they receive blood from the dorsal sagittal and straight sinuses.
 The site of confluence is known as the confluence of sinuses.
-From this point, each transverse sinus runs laterally in the transverse canal and, then, in the transverse sulcus to divide into a temporal sinus, a dorsal temporal sinus, and a sigmoid sinus.
+From this point, each transverse sinus runs laterally in the transverse canal and, then, in the transverse sulcus to divide into a temporal sinus, a dorsal petrosal sinus, and a sigmoid sinus.
 The temporal sinus extends into the retroarticular foramen where it becomes the retroarticular vein that joins the maxillary vein.
+The dorsal petrosal sinus runs dorsal to the petrosal part of the temporal bone to receives the ventral cerebral veins.
 The sigmoid sinus bends to reach the condyloid canal where it forms the basilar sinus.
 This sinus extends into the vertebral canal and becomes the ventral internal vertebral venous plexus.
 After giving off the basilar sinus, the sigmoid sinus continues to the jugular foramen where it joins the caudal part of the ventral petrosal sinus.
-The dorsal petrosal sinus runs dorsal to the petrosal part of the temporal bone to receives the ventral cerebral veins.

 The meningeal veins drain the dura mater.
 With the meningeal arteries, they course between the two layers of dura.
 Running in parallel with the meningeal arteries, they serve as a cooling system for the brain allowing heat interchange.
-Also, the communication of the dural veins with the diploic veins trough the emissary veins, has a very important role in maintaining the temperature of cortical areas.
+Also, the communication of the dural veins with the diploic veins and, these, with the outside of the skull trough the emissary veins, has a very important role in maintaining the temperature of cortical areas.

-As the sinuses lack of valves, they allow blood flow in both directions depending on the pressure.
+As the veins and sinuses lack of valves, they allow blood flow in both directions depending on the pressure.
 This, in turn, may facilitate the spread of infection, metastasis or emboli.
-Any material that enters the veins of the face and head may reach the sinuses and diploic veins.
+Any material that enters the veins of the face and head may reach the diploic veins and venous sinuses.
 The increase of pressure in the thorax or abdomen may cause venous distension overcoming valve resistance of the intervertebral veins allowing blood to enter the venous plexuses in the vertebral canal and reaching the sinuses of the cranial cavity.